 - 140,000 United Airlines miles in Business Class (on partner airlines)

-This is an incredible deal.
-Even if your final destination is not Brussels, you can use the cheap award flight as a springboard to explore other parts of Europe!
+Even if your final destination is not Brussels, you can use this award flight as a springboard to explore other parts of Europe!

 Note: With Brussels Airlines you must book a round-trip ticket.
 You can NOT book individual one-ways.
 And you must book your flight at least 14 days before your travel dates.